kabasset/Linx/README.md

 There are two main data containers: `Sequence` for 1D data, and `Image` for ND data.
 Underlying storage is handled by Kokkos by default, and adapts to the target infrastructure.
-There is no ordering or contiguity guaratee.
+There is generally no memory ordering or contiguity guarantee for `Image` objects.
 In return, execution is automatically parallelized by Kokkos, including on GPU.

-In addition, for interfacing with libraries which require contiguity, `Raster` is a row-major ordered alternative to `Image` allocated on the host.
+For interfacing with libraries which require contiguity, `Raster` is a row-major ordered alternative to `Image` allocated on the host.
 It is a standard range (providing `begin()` and `end()`) which eases interfacing with the standard library.
 `Image` and `Raster` are also compatible with `std::mdspan`.